georgri/Tangerine-Tycoon-stockmarket-bot/README.md

 Instruction
 ===============
 0. Download and install SCAR Divi 3.40 (download: http://www.scar-divi.com/download.php?file=scar-3.40.00-setup.exe)
-0. Open this script in SCAR
+0. Open this script (tangerine_tycoon.scar) in SCAR
 0. Open the Tangerine Tycoon in Firefox browser (Chrome will not work) (kongregate: http://www.kongregate.com/games/GazThomas/tangerine-tycoon)
 0. Page scale should be 100%, set it properly by ctrl + mouse wheel!
 0. You should have at least 50 tangerines!
 Earn them right now if you don't!